Veluthil/My-DevOps-Journey/Project 7 - CICD project with Jenkins and  Github - Build Triggers/README.md

 # Project 7 - Continuous Integration and Continuous Delivery with Jenkins and GitHub (Build Triggers)

+In Jenkins, build triggers are essential mechanisms that kickstart the execution of a Jenkins job, commonly referred to as a build or project.
+These triggers are designed to automatically commence the job in response to specific events or conditions.
+Within this project, we'll delve into some of these key build triggers.

 ## Pre-requisities:

 * AWS Account